Bartenders' guide to foraging: Blackberries

 Bramble has clusters of 5-petalled delicate, white or pink flowers of around 3cm in diameter, pictured below with a 'thick-legged flower beetle' - I didn't make the name up!
 The plant is a source of food for pollinators like beetles and bees, as well as for mammals and birds.

-The leaflets, in clusters of 3 or 5, are oval and pointed with toothed edges.
+The leaflets, in clusters of three or five, are oval and pointed with toothed edges.
 They are dark green on top and paler grey-green underneath with prickly stalks and mid-ribs.

 Blackberry fruits are green at first, ripening to red, purple then black.
 They are 1 to 2cm long when ripe, having up to 20 segments, each with a single seed.
 A ripe blackberry's white core remains inside the fruit when picked, unlike that of a raspberry which is left on the plant.